 Slender c is similar to the <c> in <cue> at the beginning of a word.

 This sound is very much like [k] only much more forward in your mouth (at your palate).
-It is a voiceless and aspirated, palatalised stop.
+It's a voiceless and aspirated, palatalised stop.
 In full IPA, this would be [kʲʰ].

-Similar to the <c> in <cue> otherwise but pre-aspirated.
-It is a voiceless and pre-aspirated, palatalised stop.
+Similar to the <c> in <cue>, but pre-aspirated in all other positions.
+It's a voiceless and pre-aspirated, palatalised stop.

 Broad m is exactly like <m> in <mat>.